Snow-covered pine trees in a winter forest at sunrise

 In addition, Nigeria’s startup ecosystem has developed within high-growth fintech and mobile-first environments.
 This has produced engineers accustomed to building scalable systems under resource constraints, a trait particularly valuable for European startups managing runway.

 The comparison is not about replacing one region with another.
-It is about expanding strategic optionality while preserving governance and delivery standards.
+It is about expanding strategic options while preserving governance and delivery standards.

 Implications for European Hiring Strategy